TihomirDenev/Tic-Tac-Toe/README.md

 # 📲 Information and Deployment

 - This site is hosted on Vercel, which provides powerful hosting and serverless functions for static and dynamic websites.
-You can view the live site here: [My Portfolio](https://portfolio-tihomirdenevs-projects.vercel.app/).
+You can view the live site here: [Tic Tac Toe](https://tic-tac-toe-bay-psi.vercel.app/).

 # ⚖ License